 Each week, students are paired one-on-one with a native/near native speaker of the target language over video conferencing for 30 minute sessions.
 At the end of each week, students write a half-page reflection on their experience and share it with their classmates.
 Each week, a short reading is assigned and students discuss it on the discussion board.
 The course caps at 15 students and all course materials (readings, podcasts, etc) are provided within the course shell.
 Completion of this course counts towards the 12 credit graduate certificate in Language Teaching with Technology.

-Tuition is $440 for the summer course and $495 for the fall course.
+Tuition is $495 (payment plans are available).
 Upon completion of the course, you will be able to download a transcript showing that you have completed the course.
-There are no scholarships available for this course at this time.

 3 credit hour courses (10 weeks): Drops made by the end of the first week (Friday) get a full refund.
 Drops made after the one-week deadline and by the end of the second week (Friday) get a 60% refund and will result in a W grade posted on the transcript.
 Drops made after the 2-week deadline (Friday) will result in a W grade posted on the transcript, and full tuition and fees will be assessed.